ividal/robustness-scans/README.md

 # How to...
 Scan an LLM app for vulnerabilities

+> **Note:**
+> This repository is intended as a learning project.
+It is not a general-purpose testing package.

-This repo shows you to in testing your Q&A application.
-Do you want to know if it tends to hallucinate?
+This repo shows you how to test your Q&A application for common LLM vulnerabilities.
+Do you want to know if your app tends to hallucinate?
 Or whether it may be easily convinced of the opposite of what it reads?
 Jailbreaks?
-You can scan for it.
+You can scan for these issues.

 All you need is:
 * For your toy Q&A app:
    * [Langchain](https://github.com/langchain-ai/langchain) and particularly [Langchain-Community](https://python.langchain.com/api_reference/community/index.html) to build a sample Q&A chatbot on PDFs.
-This will play the part of the system you want to probe.
+This acts as the system you want to probe.
    * [PyPDF](https://github.com/py-pdf/pypdf/) to parse the PDFs.
    * [Llamafile](https://github.com/Mozilla-Ocho/llamafile) or an API key for Mistral for the LLM at the core of the sample app.
 * For the demo UI:
    * [Streamlit](https://streamlit.io/)
 * For the actual scanning and probing:
    * [Giskard](https://github.com/Giskard-AI/giskard)

 ## Quick-start